 The largest known population of these rare sea birds returns annually to breed in the coastal rainforests near Lake Moeraki, south of the twin glaciers.
 So, if you’re a penguin fan (who isn’t?) and keen to observe them in the wild, the penguin sanctuary around Wilderness Lodge Lake Moeraki is the best place to be.

 New Zealand’s foremost eco lodge offers exclusive wilderness experiences.
 During the breeding season (September to December), noted conservationist and lodge founder Dr Gerry McSweeney leads daily small group tours to view the penguins at a secret nesting site.
-It’s a rare privilege observing the penguins coming and going from the sea in the wildlife refuge that he and his team campaigned to establish 30 years ago.
+It’s a rare privilege observing the penguins coming and going from the sea in the wildlife refuge that he and his family campaigned to establish 30 years ago.

 Stay two or three nights for an immersive wildlife adventure.
 Tucked inside the UNESCO World Heritage Area of Te Wahipounamu, Wilderness Lodge is a unique destination dedicated to sharing the owners’ passion for conservation and the environment.
 The surrounding lake, river, rainforest and beaches are a haven for many fascinating wildlife species — from penguins to Hector’s dolphins, NZ fur seals and occasional larger marine mammals, prolific forest and marine birdlife.